B.S. in Environmental Science

 Outdoor Studies - This concentration provides specific training for students interested in outdoor/environmental education or the ecotourism industry.
 This option focuses on outdoor skills and nature interpretation, and includes courses on leadership and adventure programming.

-Politics and Public Policy - One of the great struggles in environmental policy formation is that lawmakers often lack have the technical expertise necessary to create effective legislation.
+Politics and Public Policy - One of the great struggles in environmental policy formation is that lawmakers often lack the technical expertise necessary to create effective legislation.
 Additionally, industrial production facilities, power plants, and water treatment plants need compliance officers who must be technically competent and who also must understand and be able to navigate both environmental and administrative law.
 Graduates with the concentration in Politics and Public Policy will find a host of career opportunities as political lobbyists, as compliance officers and/or project managers in industry, or in environmental law.

 Dr. Jim Cooke, Professor of Environmental Science